paulallies/javascript_dependency_injection/readme.md

 ## Dependency Injection with Javascript without Classes

-Dependency injection is a programming technique that makes a module independent of its dependencies. ...
+Dependency injection is a programming technique that makes a module independent of its dependencies.
 That enables you to replace dependencies without changing the module that uses them.

-To illustrate Dependency Injection, we'll be building an api with the following endpoints
+To illustrate Dependency Injection, we'll be building an API with the following endpoints

 1. GET /post: Gets all posts
 1. POST /post: Creates a post